Chapter 25:

 “My name is not long.”
 Rionriv protested as she pulled her coffee.

-“Yeah, but one syllable is so much nicer.”
+“Yeah, but one syllable is shorter than three.
+Especially in combat.”

 “Okay, Izzzz.”

 “Why is my nickname the second half?”
-Sharzin asked as I bent over to put the coffee in reach of her.
+Sharzin asked as I bent over to place the coffee in her hand.
 “Why not, like, Shar?”

 “No-no-no.” They all protested in their own way, sipping their coffees.